-We’ll show you, by learning how to say ‘bank’ in Korean.
+In this article, we’ll show you how to say “bank” in Korean.
 It’s a simple word, and like many Korean words, you can learn it in no time.

 On top of that, we’ll also teach you additional vocabulary and phrases to help you when you go to the bank.

 Here we go!

 - 3 Essential Korean Bank Words & Phrases

 - 4.2 “Alien Registration Card (ARC)” in Korean

 - 4.3 “ATM” in Korean